Subscribe and follow events in California government and politics.

 View our archives which begin with the August 7, 2006 edition.
 Receive discounted rates to advertise in our popular classified section.

+Every reader of CMR should be a subscriber with their own password access.
 We've caught subscribers who have made electronic copies of our content and shared it with non-subscribers.
 We have also caught subscribers who shared their passwords.
 We've sued those subscribers on these grounds and reached sufficient settlements.
 It's a situation we wish we could avoid but protecting our copyright is part of the business.

 There are no refunds for canceling your Capitol Morning Report subscription before it expires.
 Buying a subscription allows access to CMR and its archives for the year.
 At time of renewal, you will receive a reminder to renew which must be actively paid.
 We don't offer reoccurring charges.

-The Report is a business tool.
-Our Group Subscriptions are the most cost effective way to get a jump on the news.
-Public entities and private firms must buy a Group Subscription so The Report can legally be shared among colleagues.
 The person who fills out the following information becomes the "Group Manager".
 The Group Manager is responsible for maintaining the account and its payment.
 It's our experience that the highest ranking person in the office isn't always the best choice for fulfilling these routine duties.

 Individual subscriptions are available to sole proprietors.
 With an individual subscription, The Report's content cannot be shared without violating our copyright.
 Lobbying firms, labor unions, state agencies, PR firms, etc. must sign up for a Group Subscription.